codercatdev/v2-codingcat.dev/content/blog/AWS Amplify vs AWS CDK What is the most powerful A b414a85e4b984834a02ba53a7e6e7143.md

 published: published
 slug: aws-amplify-vs-aws-cdk-2020
 start: November 18, 2020
+title: AWS Amplify vs. AWS CDK What is the most powerful AWS IaC in 2020?
+---
 ## What are AWS Amplify and AWS CDK?

 First things first acronyms are always a tough start to a post so lets clear up a few of them.